Born in Catania Sicily on the 2nd of September 1840 into a family of landowners Giovanni chose a career path in writing.

 Many of his short stories were turned into plays some into film scripts one “Cavalleria Rusticana ” became a box office best seller.

-In Verga, there are no heroes or criminals just people doing what they must just to survive he passes no judgment on them as individuals, reading his works you appreciate where his loyalties lean within his tales.
+In Verga, there are no heroes or criminals just people doing what they must just to survive he passes no judgment on them as individuals yet in his writing you appreciate where his loyalties lean within his tales.

 Verga like other writers such as Dickens yearns for a more human world all of Sicily in the 19th century is represented in his writing and we can choose to suffer the hardships with Verga, knowing that this was the reality of life then on Sicily or aspire to change and better ourselves.